-• Ensuring there is a designated safeguarding lead (DSL), and Deputy DSL who have received appropriate training and support for this role.
-This person/s will provide support to staff members to carry out their safeguarding duties and will liaise closely with other services.
+- Ensuring there is a designated safeguarding lead (DSL), and Deputy DSL who have received appropriate training and support for this role.
+This person/s will provide support to staff members to carry out their safeguarding duties and will liaise closely with other services. - Ensuring governors understand their role in appropriately monitoring safeguarding.

-- Ensuring governors understand their role in appropriately monitoring safeguarding. - Ensuring every member of staff, volunteer and governor knows the name of the DSL and Deputy DSL and their role. - Giving appropriate information so that all staff and volunteers understand their responsibilities in relation to safeguarding. - Giving appropriate information so that parents understand the trust's roles and responsibilities relating to safeguarding. - Allocating resources to enable the academy to discharge its safeguarding responsibilities properly.

-• Ensuring that all staff and volunteers are able to raise any concerns about poor or unsafe practice.

-• Developing effective links with relevant agencies and co-operate as appropriate with their enquiries regarding child protection matters including attendance at case conferences.

-• Keeping written records of concerns about children, even where there is no need to refer the matter immediately.

-• Keeping all records securely, separate from the main pupil file, and in locked locations.

-• Developing and then following procedures where an allegation is made against a member of staff or volunteer.

-- Always following safer recruitment practices. - Ensuring that staff are aware of the statutory guidance 'Keeping Children Safe in Education'
+- Ensuring every member of staff, volunteer and governor knows the name of the DSL and Deputy DSL and their role. - Giving appropriate information so that all staff and volunteers understand their responsibilities in relation to safeguarding. - Giving appropriate information so that parents understand the trust's roles and responsibilities relating to safeguarding. - Allocating resources to enable the academy to discharge its safeguarding responsibilities properly. - Ensuring that all staff and volunteers are able to raise any concerns about poor or unsafe practice. - Developing effective links with relevant agencies and co-operate as appropriate with their enquiries regarding child protection matters including attendance at case conferences. - Keeping written records of concerns about children, even where there is no need to refer the matter immediately. - Keeping all records securely, separate from the main pupil file, and in locked locations. - Developing and then following procedures where an allegation is made against a member of staff or volunteer. - Always following safer recruitment practices. - Ensuring that staff are aware of the statutory guidance 'Keeping Children Safe in Education'

-Designated Safeguarding Mr Will Atkinson 01234 261516
+Designated Safeguarding Lead Mr Will Atkinson 01234 261516

-Officer

-Officer 07711349611
+07711349611

 atkinsonw@goldington.beds.sch.uk

 Academy Principal Mr Francis 01234261516

 Galbraith 07711349612

 galbraithf@goldington.beds.sch.uk

 Deputy Designated Mrs Anthea 01234 261516

-Safeguarding Officer Jones 07711349614
+Safeguarding Jones 07711349614

-jonesa@goldington.beds.sch.uk
+Lead/Designated teacher for jonesa@goldington.beds.sch.uk

+Looked After Children

+Mental Health Lead Mrs Alex Cassan cassana@goldington.beds.sch.uk

-Nominated Safeguarding Mr Alan dickinsona@goldington.beds.sch.uk
+Nominated Safeguarding Mrs Kate Reynier reynierk@goldington.beds.sch.uk

-Governor Dickinson
+Governor

 Integrated Front Door Borough Hall, 01234 718700 (office hours) or 0300

 (Previously Multi Agency Bedford 300 8123 (out of hours).

 Safeguarding Hub (MASH) )

 NSPCC Helpline NSPCC 0800 800 5000

 Bedford Borough Local Area Sandeep Mohan LADO@Bedford.gov.uk

 Designated Officer Sandeep.Mohan@bedford.gov.uk

 01234 276693

-Bedfordshire Police 01234 841212/101

-In emergency dial 999

-Channel helpline (for 020 7340 7264

-Prevent/radicalisation

-concerns)